-In this tutorial, the Bash script checks if the string contains a substring.
+In this tutorial, the Bash script is designed to determine whether a string contains a specific substring.

-• finally, print the string if the string contains
+• Finally, print the string if the substring is found.

 mainstring='Welcome to w3schools'